-Certain provisions of our corporate documents and Minnesota law may discourage a third party from making a takeover proposal.
+Certain provisions of our corporate documents, financial arrangements and Minnesota law may discourage a third party from making a takeover proposal.

-We are authorized to fix, without any action by our shareholders, the rights and preferences on up to 5,000,000 shares of preferred stock, including dividend, liquidation and voting rights.
+We are authorized to establish, without any action by our shareholders, the rights and preferences on up to 5,000,000 shares of preferred stock, including dividend, liquidation and voting rights.
 In addition, our by-laws divide our Board into three classes.
 We are also subject to certain anti-takeover provisions of the Minnesota Business Corporation Act.
-We have employment arrangements with all of our executive officers that could require cash payments in the event of a "change of control."
+We have employment arrangements with all of our executive officers that could require cash payments, terms in certain of our convertible senior notes that could increase the applicable conversion rate and covenants in our Credit Facility that could put in breach, in the event of a "change of control."
 Any or all of these provisions or factors may discourage a takeover proposal or tender offer not approved by management and our Board and could result in shareholders who may wish to participate in such a proposal or tender offer receiving less in return for their shares than otherwise might be available in the event of a takeover attempt.